High Point visits Alben and Charleston Southern

 North Charleston, South Carolina; Wednesday, 6 p.m.
 EST

-BOTTOM LINE: Charleston Southern plays High Point after Catherine Alben scored 23 points in Charleston Southern’s 60-51 win against the UNC Asheville Bulldogs.
+BOTTOM LINE: Charleston Southern hosts High Point after Catherine Alben scored 23 points in Charleston Southern’s 60-51 victory against the UNC Asheville Bulldogs.

-The Buccaneers have gone 6-5 at home.
-Charleston Southern ranks third in the Big South with 26.4 points per game in the paint led by Alben averaging 7.3.
+The Buccaneers have gone 6-5 in home games.
+Charleston Southern is second in the Big South in rebounding with 32.4 rebounds.
+Madison Adamson leads the Buccaneers with 6.9 boards.

-The Panthers are 10-3 in conference matchups.
-High Point ranks second in the Big South with 12.8 assists per game led by Nakyah Terrell averaging 3.3.
+The Panthers are 10-3 in Big South play.
+High Point is 1-1 in one-possession games.

-Charleston Southern’s average of 5.6 made 3-pointers per game this season is just 0.9 more made shots on average than the 4.7 per game High Point allows.
-High Point averages 6.9 made 3-pointers per game this season, 1.1 more made shots on average than the 5.8 per game Charleston Southern allows.
+Charleston Southern averages 57.8 points per game, 1.4 fewer points than the 59.2 High Point gives up.
+High Point has shot at a 42.8% clip from the field this season, 2.0 percentage points greater than the 40.8% shooting opponents of Charleston Southern have averaged.

 TOP PERFORMERS: Alben averages 2.0 made 3-pointers per game for the Buccaneers, scoring 17.1 points while shooting 34.0% from beyond the arc.
 Keshunti Nichols is averaging 9.1 points over the past 10 games.

-Nevaeh Zavala is averaging 10.2 points and 5.5 rebounds for the Panthers.
-Lauren Scott is averaging 10.7 points over the last 10 games.
+Nakyah Terrell is averaging nine points and 3.3 assists for the Panthers.
+Nevaeh Zavala is averaging 12.5 points over the last 10 games.

 LAST 10 GAMES: Buccaneers: 7-3, averaging 62.2 points, 33.8 rebounds, 13.9 assists, 7.7 steals and 3.3 blocks per game while shooting 42.2% from the field.
 Their opponents have averaged 57.6 points per game.